What Is It?

 - Uncover their current approaches to supervising performance, what is currently working well and what gets in the way of performance.

-- Learn what motivates the best people to do their best work and stay, long-term.
+- Learn what motivates people to do their best work and stay, long-term.

 - Differentiate between building trust and being trustworthy; review their role in building trust and learn how trust affects morale and productivity.